drgogeta86/js8call-Android-port/README.md

 #CURRENTLY THE ANDROID PORT IS *WILDLY* BETA.
 The interface has many parts that are stubbed and do NOT function in any way.
+Currently RX and TX work, HOWEVER
+lower end Android devices will likely have issues decoding as the decoder pipeline is heavy.
+It works great on my Pixel 9 Pro, but will not work at all on my
+Amazon Fire tablet.
+Basic network rig control via rigctld works, as does serial in ICOM format.
+Other radios will be supported in the future.
+The design of the
-Currently only the decoder works.
-The design of the GUI *WILL* change.
+GUI *WILL* change.
 Not responsible for this code doing unexpected things, draining all of your batteries, or kidnapping your pets.
 User beware.

 # JS8Call-improved
 JS8Call-improved is continued development of the original JS8Call project.
 Most of the same developers have worked on both projects.
 With JS8Call-improved we are able to implement bug fixes and features must faster so development can proceed at a faster pace.